“The Class A and State Record is 14 Flat Set by Tom Dakin of Whitefish Bay in 1962.”

 Tom Dakin is one of the truly great athletes in the history of Whitefish Bay High School.
 Maybe the best.

 These are additional insights directly from Tom Dakin that are paraphrased by me.
-They came from from email exchanges and phone calls.
+They came from email exchanges and phone calls.

 — Tom’s love of track came from the Cumberland/Henry Clay/Richards tracks meets in 5th and 6th grade, with the addition of other teams in 7th and 8th grade.
 He won the hurdles in those meets all four years.
 It made him feel that he was good at something.